puttagurusai/Real-Time-Hand-Tracking-for-Blender-Animation/README.md

 Ensure you have the following installed before running the project:
 ##**🖥️ How It Works**

-This system works using a server-client model where hand tracking data is captured and sent to Blender for animation.
+<br /> This system works using a server-client model where hand tracking data is captured and sent to Blender for animation.
 <br /> 📌 Step 1: Capturing Hand Data (mediapipe_server.py)
 Uses Mediapipe to detect hand landmarks.
 Extracts joint positions and normalizes them.